Shantilal O Projapoti Rohoshyo: Plot

 Shantilal, a deadbeat weather reporter of a Kolkata based newspaper, who is in his late 30s, still unmarried and lives with his mother.
 Glamorous actress Nandita now wants to venture into politics.
 While Shantilal is watching old porn film he finds body part of Nandita in a clipping of famous porn star of Padma Pictures, Miss Roshni.
 Being curious he starts investigation about the porn film production house, Padma Pictures in Chennai.
-Shantilal moves Kolkata to Chennai to Singapore to find Roshni.
-But no one want to speak about Padma Pictures.
+Shantilal moves from Kolkata to Chennai to Singapore to find Roshni.
+But no one wants to speak about Padma Pictures.